-You're tired of getting told what to do, working in the motorpool, want more money, want to make a difference, or all of the above.
+You're tired of getting told what to do, working in the motorpool, wanting more money, wanting to make a difference or all of the above.
 It's time to work towards promotion and here you will find out where to start and what you need to do to get promoted in the Army.

 Here in part 3 we are going to discuss the SRB / ERB.
 This record is very important and usually your first impression to a board if they haven't seen or heard of you before.
 There is a reason why your SRB is usually a required document to have in your counseling packet, board packet, interview packet, or school packet.
 That in conjunction with counseling statements or evaluations gives the board member a quick snapshot of who you are and what you can accomplish.

 Every time I do a counseling packet audit (that goes from junior enlisted troops to SSG alike), I always have them bring in an SRB to review.
 The more senior they are, I ask them to identify any deficiencies prior to turning in into me.
 For the juniors, I usually highlight or red ink all the areas that need updated right there with them during the counseling session.
 I try to communicate with them and let them know the significance of the item and why they need to update it.

 When I do an SRB scrub, these are the things I check:

 1. GT score.
 If your score is under 110, future opportunities for specialty schools, programs, and other high speed opportunities will greatly limited.
 If this is the case, your promotion and progression will be more limited than others in your Military Occupational Specialty (MOS).
 If it is lower than 110, I immediately recommend that they go to the education center as soon as they have a chance and ask about the Basic Skills Education Program (BSEP).
 This program, if taken seriously, will help raise your GT score and make you more competitive.